codeforamerica/trailsyserver/README.md

 There are two "development" Rails environments available:

- - "development" uses a local instance of PostGIS, using the pg gem adapter defaults, and local file storage for photos.
+ - "development" uses a local instance of PostGIS, using the 'pg' gem adapter defaults, and local file storage for photos.
+You'll need to change the "development" portion of `config/database.yml` to point to your database.

  - "development-aws" uses a remote instance of PostGIS, and S3 for photos, based on the environmental variables below